-［Branch］ Sapporo Office , Sendai Natori Office , Niigata Office , Ibaragi Central Office , Mito office , Tsukuba Office , Atsugi Office , Nagayama Rental Station , Kashiwa Office , Edogawa Rental Station , Chiba Rental Station , Sayama Office , Kokubunji Office , Gifu Office , Kobe Nishinomiya Office , Hiroshima Office , Tosu Office
+［Branch］ Sapporo Office , Sendai Natori Office , Niigata Office , Ibaragi Central Office , Takasaki Office , Tsukuba Office , Atsugi Office , Nagayama Rental Station , Kashiwa Office , Edogawa Rental Station , Chiba Rental Station , Sayama Office , Kokubunji Office , Gifu Office , Kobe Nishinomiya Office , Hiroshima Office , Tosu Office

 Recently, some managers of parking lots and media demand the shutting-out of camper drivers who stay long wrongfully in service and rest areas of expressways, including roadside stations (Michi-no-Eki), or throw away garbage there.

 We think that most of camper drivers refrain from causing inconvenience to general people in public parking lots.
 However, it is anticipated that the bad manners of a few camper drivers will whip up the public demand for shutting out campers.

 If such a thing occurs, many camper drivers who enjoy a driving trip with good manners will have to feel uncomfortable.

 At present, Japan Recreational Vehicle Association (JRVA) requests those who enjoy a driving trip to follow the following manners at least.